Porsche Cayenne vs Macan: Which SUV Should You Buy?

 Black Porsche Cayenne Coupe, rear three-quarter view

-Across the range, the Cayenne simply offers more engine options, from a turbo V6 to a twin turbo V8 to the plug-in hybrid.
-The Macan keeps it simpler.
-Worth knowing: the gas Macan Turbo has been retired in favor of the electric Macan Turbo, so on a new Macan that badge now means a fast EV rather than a twin turbo six.
+The newer answer is electric.
+The Macan Electric ranges from a sensible 355 horsepower up to about 630 horsepower in Turbo form, which hits 60 mph in roughly 3.1 seconds.
+Worth knowing: the gas Macan Turbo has been retired in favor of this electric Macan Turbo, so on a new car that badge now means a fast EV rather than a twin turbo six.

 If you go electric, the Macan Electric offers around 315 miles of range and fast charging that takes it from 10 to 80 percent in roughly 21 minutes on a strong charger.
 That makes it a real long-distance car, not just a city runabout, and it is the most future-proof way into a Porsche SUV today.
-The Cayenne stays with gas and plug-in hybrid power for now, with a full electric Cayenne on the way.

 Towing and Capability